ionic-team/vscode-ionic/roadmap.md

 - (feat) Detect missing @nxtend/ionic-angular or @nxtend/ionic-react.
 Option to add
 - (feat) Detect missing @nxtend/capacitor.
 Option to add
 - Starters for NX?

+# Remote Logging Issues

+- Need this in capacitor config to allow Remote Logging to work: server: { cleartext: true }
+- Add for React and Vue